YongHHuang/data_science_salary/README.md

 ## ***Results***
 **1. Top 3 In-Demand Skills for Employers:<br><br>**
-Most companies require candidates to have proficiency in R/Python, SQL, and machine learning.
-Some also seek expertise in big data (Spark or Hadoop), cloud platforms (AWS or Azure), Excel, and data visualization tools like Tableau or Power BI.
+Most companies require candidates to possess technical skills like R/Python, SQL, machine learning, big data (Spark or Hadoop), cloud platforms (AWS or Azure), Excel, and data visualization tools (Tableau or Power BI).
+These skills were extracted from the 'Qualifications' section of job descriptions and categorized accordingly.

 <p align="2000px" width="50%" >